Mukhalinga

-The mukhalinga generally has one, four or five faces.
-Mukhalingas having four faces are also regarded to have an invisible fifth face at the top of the linga.
-The four- and five-faced mukhalingas represent the five aspects of Shiva, which also relate to the classical elements and the cardinal directions.
+A mukhalinga generally has one, four, or five faces.
+Mukhalingas having four faces are also regarded to have an invisible fifth face on top of the linga.
+The four- and five-faced mukhalingas represent the five aspects of Shiva, which also relate to the classical elements, and the cardinal directions.

-The omnipotent, omnipresent and omniscient God Siva for facilitating the individual souls to worship him has manifested himself into different forms.
-Among them the formless form of Sivalinga is classified as "Nishkala".
-And the Shivalingas with the head of Shiva on their face are called as Mukhalinga and are classified as "Sakala nishkala" form.
+While the formless aspect of Shiva is classified as nishkala (non-material), mukhalingas are classified as sakala nishkala (material-non-material).

 Iconography of stone Mukhalingas in texts

 The iconography and making of the mukhalinga is prescribed in the Agamas and the Tantras.
 These sculptured lingas fall under the classification of manusha-linga ("man-made lingas"), the other category being Swayambhu or naturally occurring lingas.
 A manusha-linga has three parts: the Brahma-bhaga, the lowest part of the linga which is a square platform; Vishnu-bhaga - the middle section of the linga with a pedestal or pitha and Rudra-bhaga, the topmost part of the central shaft with a rounded tip.
 Mukhalinga should be sarvasama ("all-equal"), where the three parts are equal.
 On the topmost rudra-bhaga or puja-bhaga, one face and a maximum of five faces may be carved.
 If the sanctum (garbhagriha) has only one door, then the linga should have only one face on the front (the east), facing the door.
 In case of two doors, it should have two faces - front and back - facing the doors in the east and the west.
 In case of three doors, the linga should have three faces, except in the west.
 When the shrine has four doors, the linga may have four or five faces.
 The four faces should face the doors in the four cardinal directions; in addition if a fifth face exists, it should be carved on the top and face the front, the east.
 When mukhalinga is four-faced, instead of only faces, the busts of the deities are carved on the four side; each having two arms.

 The stone mukhalingas may be depicted comprising just of the central shaft, but may be part of the full assemble, where the shaft is embedded in the pitha pedestal, denoting the yoni, the feminine counterpart.